 Mental health is important at every stage of life, from childhood and adolescence through adulthood.
 It is quite natural for children to worry and to be anxious at various stages of school and home life.

-However, there becomes a point where anxieties and worries can consume one’s life to a point affecting their emotional, psychological, social well-being and ability to think, act and function.
+However, there becomes a point where anxieties and worries can consume a person’s life to a point it affects their emotional, psychological, social well-being and ability to think, act and function.

-Risks that can contribute to increased worries, anxieties and ill health comes in many forms.
-They can be linked to differences in a person's temperament (for example, being more emotionally placid or more volatile) as well as the result of exposure to harmful experiences, environments or events including trauma, family disharmony, loss, separation, parental divorce, domestic violence, physical, sexual and emotional abuse, friendship/school issues, poor self-image/esteem, discrimination, poverty, neglect, homelessness etc.
+These risks can be linked to differences in a person's temperament (for example, being more emotionally placid or more volatile) as well as exposure to harmful experiences, environments or events including trauma, family disharmony, loss, separation, parental divorce, domestic violence, physical, sexual and emotional abuse, friendship/school issues, poor self-image/esteem, discrimination, poverty, neglect, homelessness etc.

 We also know that certain harmful experiences in childhood can be detrimental to children’s development.
-Sometimes these events can go unnoticed and what may seem trivial can result in hidden trauma and potentially leading to later physical and mental health problems, school disengagement and risk-taking behaviours.
+Sometimes these events can go unnoticed and what may seem trivial can result in hidden trauma that later leads to physical and mental health problems, school disengagement and risk-taking behaviours.

 These adverse childhood experiences include: